 The issue of what instructors need to know about technology for effective teaching has been the center of intense debate for many years (e.g., Handler and Strudler, 1997, National Council for Accreditation of Teacher Education, 1997).

-At the Educational Media Center, we use the TPACK Framework (Mishra, Koelher 2008) believing at the heart of good teaching with technology there are three core components: Content, Pedagogy & Technology.
+The EMC has adopted the TPACK Framework (Koehler, Mishra 2009) believing at the heart of good teaching with technology there are three core components: Content, Pedagogy & Technology.
 Equally important are the relationships between these three components.
 Great teachers consciously and unconsciously simultaneously integrate technology, pedagogy and content every time they teach.

-Content Knowledge (CK) is knowledge about the actual subject matter.
+Content knowledge about the actual subject matter.
 Content varies greatly by subject matter and the instructor is the subject matter expert.